 Almost any type of personal injury accident could support a wrongful death claim or lawsuit under Florida’s Wrongful Death Act.
 If we can prove that your loved one suffered injuries in an incident caused by someone else’s negligence, and that they passed away because of those injuries, you may qualify to take legal action.

-Our experienced St. Petersburg attorneys can pursue wrongful death cases that involve:
+Our experienced St. Petersburg attorneys can pursue wrongful death cases that involve fatal accidents such as:

 - Other negligence-based accidents